USDA-ARS-NWRC/katana/README.md

   - One improvement that is already written, just not implemented.
 This using config files rather than command line arguments.
   - Addition of WRF file compatibility when it becomes available in WindNinja
   - Functionality to run WindNinja with station data rather than gridded data (this exists in WindNinja, but not Katana)

+## Developing locally

+To install locally, WindNinja and all dependancies will need to be installed prior.
+Inside a virturalenv, run `pip install -r requirements_dev.txt` will install all necessary packages for `katana`.